SilviaAmAm/isopentane_paper_si/Readme.md

 3. [data_sets](./data_sets): All the data sets that were used for the generation of the results in the paper.

+4. [osprey](./osprey): Scripts related to hyper-parameter optimization using Osprey.

 4. [qml_scripts](./qml_scripts): All the scripts used to fit the neural networks that recreate the results in the paper.

 5. [trained_nn](./trained_nn): The saved NNs after training.